QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/labs/lab-03-text-skills.md

   1. Again set the content-type and api-key as you did above.

   1. In the **Request body**, you will use JSON to define the Language Detection, Text Split, Named Entity Recognition and Key Phrase Extraction Skills as follows.
-Be sure to replace the cognitive services key with your service key:

 ```json
 {